 BS, Sharif University of Technology (Iran); MS, Amirkabir University (Iran); Ph.D., University of Arizona

 Hanif Rahbari received the Ph.D. degree in electrical and computer engineering from the University of Arizona (UA) in 2016.
 His dissertation was a blend of theoretical and experimental (software radio-based) research on transmission fingerprints obfuscation in wireless communications.
-He joined RIT as an Assistant Professor of Computing Security in Spring 2018 after a short-term affiliation with UA as a Senior Research Specialist and a brief experience as a postdoctoral associate at Virginia Tech.
-His broad research area is wireless security and wireless communications, with emphasis on jamming and privacy at the physical layer, connected vehicles security, Internet of Things (IoT), Wi-Fi security, and 5G/6G.
+He joined RIT as an Assistant Professor of Computing Security in Spring 2018 after a short-term affiliation with UA as a Senior Research Specialist and a brief experience as a Postdoctoral Associate at Virginia Tech.
+His broad research area is wireless security and communications, with emphasis on jamming, privacy-preserving physical layer, connected vehicles security, Internet of Things (IoT), Wi-Fi security, and 5G/6G.
 He was the lead researcher in developing the first ever modulation obfuscation technique, and the swiftest but highly disruptive jamming attacks against Wi-Fi systems.
 He also teaches undergraduate and graduate courses on wireless security.

 For a complete list of Dr. Rahbari's publications, please see http://rahbari.csec.rit.edu/publications.

 Imagine RIT preview: How phones and laptops can be tracked via their radio waves